-Kevin Lokko, awarded National League Player of the Month for January earlier in the week, thought he had levelled after heading home Bobby-Joe Taylor’s cross, only for the linesman to rule the goal out for offside.
+Kevin Lokko awarded National League Player of the Month for January earlier in the week, though he had levelled after heading home Bobby-Joe Taylor’s cross, only for the linesman to rule the goal out for offside.

 Beck and Fallowfield nearly combined once again with tall striker Beck heading his right back’s cross narrowly over.

 Following the restart, both Inih Effiong and Josh Falkingham were off target for their respective sides from distance.

 Some neat interplay ended with Emmett curled just off target from the edge of the box.

 Effiong was unable to convert Dover’s best chance of the half so far.